 We will hear diverse voices, we will ask questions, we will tell our own truths, and we will become allies–and not just allies, but effective allies.

 What are the dates and times for the live seminars?

-There are two learning spaces for this course: An online classroom and our weekly live seminars that take place from 8-9:15pm Eastern via telephone conference on these dates: March 22, 29, April 5, and 12.
-Please note: the class starts on March 15, and you will need to be in the classroom then (you will receive a link to join us).
+There are two learning spaces for this course: An online classroom and our weekly live seminars that take place from 8-9:15pm Eastern via telephone conference.
+Please note: You will receive a link via email to join the virtual classroom on the first day of class.
 The first live Seminar is one week later.
 The calls will be recorded, should you not be able to participate live.